I am a Zivver admin

 This guide explains when to use Zivver Encryption Gateway and how to set it up.

-Zivver Encryption Gateway uses Microsoft Exchange (Server and Online) mail flow rules to implement secure delivery of selected messages.
-It is also possible to connect an external application directly to the Zivver SMTP Gateway to implement secure delivery of all messages sent from that application.
+Zivver Encryption Gateway uses Microsoft Exchange (Server and Online) or Google Workspace mail flow rules to enable secure delivery of selected messages.
+It is also possible to connect an external application directly to the Zivver SMTP Gateway to securely deliver all messages sent from that application.

 - A specific (word in the) subject is used.

-- A specific application is used to send out messages.
+- A specific email address is used as the sender.

-- Microsoft Exchange Online (Office 365) is used when messages need to be securely delivered when there’s a Sensitivity Label applied.
+- Microsoft Exchange Online (Office 365) is used when messages need to be securely delivered based on a Sensitivity Label.

-- Microsoft’s Sensitivity Labels are only available in Office 365 with certain Microsoft licenses.
+- Microsoft Sensitivity Labels are only available in Office 365 with specific Microsoft licenses.

 - You do not use a Secure Email Gateway (SEG).